 Apart from anything else, its unique ability score spread is always welcome.
 It can give +2 to Dexterity while having two +1s for any other ability score.
 Depending on what sort of D&D 5e Rogue you want to play, these could go in Constitution, Charisma, Wisdom, or even Intelligence.

-However, the main reason Half-Elf is such a good race for a Rogue in D&D 5e is Skill Versatility.
+However, the main reason Half-Elf is such a good D&D 5e Rogue race is Skill Versatility.

 This is a no-strings-attached choice of any two skill proficiencies from all of D&D 5e.
 Coupled with a Rogue’s many proficiencies and Expertises, this makes them almost unmatched for their skills among any other build in the game.